 Column Description Internal ID Internal ID of the application server.
 The internal ID is a unique ID for every object, that the MWTM assigns for its own internal use.
 This ID can also be useful when the TAC is debugging problems.
 Name Name of the application server.
+This column is displayed by default.
 Node Name of the node associated with the application server.
+This column is displayed by default.
 Signaling Point Name of the signaling point associated with the application server.
+This column is displayed by default.
 Protocol Protocol associated with the application server.
 Possible values are: • M3UA-MTP3-User Adaptation. • SUA-SCCP-User Adaptation.
 Routing Key Routing key associated with the application server.
 The application server bases its routing decisions on the routing key value.
 Traffic Mode Method by which the application server forwards requests to its active application server processes.
 Possible values are: • overRide -One application server process takes over all traffic for the application server, possibly overriding any currently active application server process in the application server. • broadcast -Every active application server process receives the same message. • loadBind -Each application server process shares in the traffic distribution with every other currently active application server process, based on application server process bindings. • loadRndRobin -Each application server process shares in the traffic distribution with every other currently active application server process, using a round-robin algorithm. • undefined -The traffic mode is not defined.
 The first application server process that becomes active defines the traffic mode.
-Application Server Process Associations Total number of application server processes associated with the application server.
-Active ASP Associations Number of currently active application server processes associated with the application server.
-Ignored Indicates whether to include the application server when aggregating and displaying MWTM status information: • Uncheck the check box to include the application server.
-This is the default setting. • Check the check box to exclude the application server.
+Application Server Total number of application server processes associated with the application server.
+Process Associations This column is displayed by default.
+Active ASP Number of currently active application server processes associated with the application server.
+Associations This column is displayed by default.
+Ignored Indicates whether to include the signaling point when aggregating and displaying MWTM status information.
+This field is read-only for the web client, but editable in the Java client.
 Users with authentication level Network Operator (level 3) and higher can edit this field.
 Users with authentication level Power User (level 2) and higher can edit the Unignore field.
+This column is displayed by default.
 Notes Indicates whether a note is associated with the application server.
-Events (MWTM client only) Indicates whether the application server has received any events.
-If the application server has received an event, an icon appears in the table cell.
-Clicking the icon clears the event and takes you to the Recent Events tab for the application server.
-Last Status Change Date and time that the status of the application server last changed.
+This column is displayed by default.